-The Harbour-level score for coral cover change has remained within the poor range since first estimated in 2017 (Figure 10a).
-The Mid Harbour score has declined since 2021 to enter the very poor category for the first time in 2023.
-Very poor scores returned for Manning Reef and Rat Island are most influential in this result (Figure 10b, Table 5).
-In the Outer Harbour declines in coral cover at Seal Rocks North and Seal Rocks South between 2022 and 2023 have moderated the coral cover change score that had increased in 2022.
+The Harbour-level score for coral cover change has remained within the 'poor' range since first estimated in 2017 (Figure 10a).
+The Mid Harbour score has declined since 2021 to the 'very poor' category in 2024 (Figure 10b).
+'Very poor' scores returned for Manning Reef and Rat Island are most influential in this result (Table 5).
+In the Outer Harbour the score remains 'poor' while there was an increase at Seal Rocks North from 'poor' in 2023 to 'satisfactory' in 2024, Seal Rocks South declined from 'poor' to 'very poor' (Table A 6).
+It should be noted that the 'satisfactory' score for Seal Rocks North is influenced by the very limited expectation of change for a reef with such low coral cover.

-In general, the ongoing 'poor' score demonstrates that recovery of coral communities continues to fall short of modelled expectations.
+In general, the ongoing Harbour-wide 'poor' coral cover change score (Figure 10a) demonstrates that recovery of coral communities continues to fall short of modelled expectations.
 Important to note is that the scores for this indicator are averaged over a three-year period during which acute pressures have not been observed, and so coral cover should be in a state of recovery.
-The observation of bleached corals at Outer Harbour reefs in 2020 meant that changes in coral cover between 2019 and 2020 did not inform the cover-change scores in the Outer Harbour in 2020, 2021 or 2022.

-Figure 10 Coral cover change timeseries Coral cover change timeseries.
+Figure 10 Coral cover change timeseries.
 Scores for a) Harbour, b) Mid Harbour and c) Outer harbour.
 Dashed reference lines included for lower thresholds for 'Satisfactory' and 'Poor' condition categorisations.